AndiCam88/final_project/technology.md

 There are a number of technologies we will be using to accomplish the goals of our project, to be documented here with rational.

 ## Analytics

 ### Language Choice

 We are going to the majority of transformation and details with Python and SQL.
 SQL will make for easy access and transformation of the data.
 Python being a primary subject of the bootcamp is familiar to all of us.
 Likewise it has a huge pleathora of libraries such as Scikit learn, Tensorflow, Numpy, Pandas and Sqlalchemy.
+For the dashboard we are using Javascript (React) and GoLang for the backend processing

 ## Databases